Britain pulls the plug on Iran's Press TV

 NEW YORK Billionaire investor Warren Buffett will travel to New York this week to help Israel sell government bonds, the underwriting agency for the bonds said on Monday.

-LONDON Iranian news channel Press TV disappeared from British television screens on Friday after Britain's media regulator revoked its licence in a move likely to fan diplomatic tensions with the Islamic Republic.
+LONDON Iranian news channel Press TV will disappear from British television screens on Friday after Britain's media regulator revoked its licence in a move that could fuel diplomatic tensions with the Islamic nation.

-Britain has been a focus of Iranian ire over steps to tighten sanctions over Iran's disputed nuclear programme.
+Britain has been a focus of Iranian ire over steps to tighten sanctions over its disputed nuclear programme.

-Britain shut Iran's embassy in London and expelled all its staff in November after its embassy in the Iranian capital Tehran was overrun by a crowd angry at British sanctions.
+Britain shut Iran's embassy in London and expelled all its staff in November after its embassy in the Iranian capital Tehran was attacked by a crowd angry at British sanctions.

-Ofcom, the media regulator, said its decision was based on Press TV's failure to declare that Tehran rather than London was its editorial base when it was granted the licence.

-Press TV is a 24-hour news channel owned by Iran's state, available via satellite around the world and on the Internet.
+Press TV is a 24-hour news channel owned by the Iranian state, available via satellite around the world and on the Internet.

-Its English-language service was removed from Sky TV's satellite platform on Friday as a result of the decision.
+Its English-language service will be removed from Sky TV's satellite platform in Britain later on Friday as a result of the decision.
 It will still be available online.

-"Sky operates an open and regulated platform.
-Channels require a valid broadcasting licence to broadcast over our satellite platform," a Sky spokesman said.

-Britain's Foreign Office said it was not involved in the decision but had been concerned about allegations that Press TV had broadcast forced confessions from detainees.

 Press TV said on its website the move was "a clear example of censorship".